James Bond 007 (role-playing game): Reception

 In Issue 137 of Dragon (September 1988), Jim Bambra said the skills resolution system "while allowing for a wide variety of factors, relies on a lot of table checking."
 Despite that, Bambra concluded that the game was "a good, action-packed system that neatly captures the flavor of its subject.

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan wondered why this game hadn't garnered a larger audience, writing, "Why James Bond never attracted the audience it deserved remains one of gaming's biggest mysteries. ... [it] stands as one of the most exciting and inventive RPGs every published, a masterful effort."
+Swan concluded by giving the game an excellent rating of 3.5 out of 4, saying, "no spy game surpasses James Bond in excitement and wittiness, and none is more skillfully designed."

-In a 1996 retrospective review in Arcane, James Swallow recalled that "The James Bond 007 roleplaying game had exactly the same sort of instantly playable background that, say, Star Wars does.
+In a 1996 retrospective review in the British games magazine Arcane, James Swallow recalled that "The James Bond 007 roleplaying game had exactly the same sort of instantly playable background that, say, Star Wars does.
 It had 'M', 'Q', Moneypenny, Oddjob, Jaws, Goldfinger and Scaramanga.
 It even had the infamous Pussy Galore!
 What more need be said?"

-In a 1996 Arcane reader poll to determine the 50 most popular role-playing games of all time, James Bond 007 was ranked 46th.
+Later the same year, Arcane published a reader poll to determine the 50 most popular role-playing games of all time.
+James Bond 007 was ranked 46th.
 Arcane's's editor Paul Pettengale commented: "Because of the subject matter, and because the rules are easy to get to grips with, this proved to be an instant hit.
 It has also been backed up with a couple of cracking supplements – Thrilling Locations and the Q Manual - which makes creating all manner of interesting scenarios an absolute breeze."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "Owing to its embrace of the effortless heroism of Mary Sues and Marty Stus, Bond is designed for small group; it never says so explicitly, but the rules are well-suited for duet play — one player and a GM.
+That arrangement shouldn't be that surprising coming from a company that specialized in two-player wargames, but the game does shine a spotlight on individual characters (and puts more pressure on the player) in a way that most RPGs do not."

 Awards

 At the 1984 Origins Awards, James Bond 007 won the H.G.
 Wells Award for "Best Roleplaying Rules of 1983".

-At the 1984 Strategists' Club Awards, Jame Bond 007 won "Outstanding Role-Playing Game of 1983".
+At the 1984 Strategists' Club Awards, James Bond 007 won "Outstanding Role-Playing Game of 1983".